 How to perform this Press, Compress and Release method to collect milk

-Hand expression is a valuable skill for all lactating parents to have.
-It is not cost prohibitive because all you need is your hands!
+Hand expression is a valuable skill for all lactating parents to have because all you need is your hands!
 It’s been shown that hand expression increases breastfeeding rates when compared to pumping at 2 months postpartum.

-Hand expression is useful in the first 24 hours after birth as it can help assist with the transition from colostrum to copious milk production (aka milk “coming in”) and assist with colostrum collection.
-Hand expression is a valuable collection method even for someone with a pump because colostrum can get stuck in the tubing of a pump due to the small volume that is produced and it’s thick consistency.
+Hand expression is very useful in the first 24 hours after birth as it can help with the transition from colostrum to copious milk production (aka milk “coming in”) and it’s the technique you use for colostrum collection.
+Hand expression is a valuable collection method even for someone with a pump because colostrum can get stuck in the tubing of a pump due to the small volume that is produced and the fact that it’s very thick and sticky.

-Hand expression can also be used prior to the birth of your baby.
+Hand expression can also be used before the birth of your baby.
 Provided your midwife or OB/GYN has cleared you, hand expression can be used as early as 37 weeks gestation to collect colostrum in advance of baby’s arrival.
-The reason you need to be cleared to do this is because the nipple stimulation can lead to early labour for some (thanks to oxytocin) and so, it’s not recommended for everyone.
+The reason you need to be cleared to do this is because the nipple stimulation can lead to early labour for some high risk pregnancies (thanks to oxytocin) and so, it’s not recommended for everyone.
 If you’re not on pelvic rest, it’s generally considered safe to hand express but always consult with your care provider.

-You can access my Hand Expression Masterclass below that cover this in more detail.
+You can access my FREE Colostrum Collection Workshop below that covers this in more detail.

-Why would you want to collect colostrum prior to your baby’s birth?
+Why would you want to collect colostrum before your baby’s birth?

 Collecting colostrum while pregnant can be very helpful if you’ve previously struggled with breastfeeding or milk production.
 This ensures you have some additional nutritional support if your baby is having troubles effectively latching.

-This is also a supportive technique if you have gestational diabetes as your baby can become hypoglycemic at delivery and having the extra colostrum on hand will support their blood sugar.
+This is also a supportive technique if you have gestational diabetes as your baby can become hypoglycemic (low blood sugar) at delivery and having the extra colostrum on hand will support them to maintain their blood sugar.

-If you’re expecting multiples it can be helpful as well.
-If you’ve had prior breast surgeries and are unsure how it might impact milk production, collecting beforehand can be invaluable.
+If you’re expecting multiples like twins or triplets it can be helpful as well.
+If you’ve had prior breast surgeries (like a reduction or augmentation) and are unsure how it might impact milk production, collecting beforehand can be invaluable.

 Colostrum collecting before birth requires collecting and saving the colostrum in feeding syringes that are 1mL – 5mL.
 You can freeze the syringes.
 They should then be placed in a container or bag labelled with the date and your name.
 It might also be helpful to add your health card number to them.
 You can then bring the frozen colostrum to your birth.